alphagov/gds-pre-commit/README.md

    detect-secrets scan > $HOME/.gds-pre-commit/.secrets.baseline
 ```

-Once you've added your secrets baseline, the first time you run `git commit`, will install the hooks that have been added to your global config.
+Once you've added your secrets baseline, the first time you run `git commit` **on your machine**, will install the hooks that have been added to your global config.

 It will look something like this: